 6 Different Types of Law Degrees in India

-Edited By Sumeet Sudarshan | Updated on May 13, 2024 11:25 AM IST | #L.L.B
+Edited By Sumeet Sudarshan | Updated on Apr 21, 2025 10:22 AM IST | #L.L.B

 There are differnt types of law degrees in India that provide formal law education.
 The study of law is important as it prepares legal professionals who enable the delivery of justice in society.
 Law degrees in India are very popular option among students.
 The career options available after studying law are diverse and continuously evolving as society moves toward progress and modernization.
 However, any law aspiring student in India has to complete some level of formal level education before starting a career in Law.
-Therefore, it is important to look out for the different types of law degrees and explore them in depth before deciding to enrol for a program.
+Therefore, it is important to look out for the different types of law courses and LLB equivalent degree and explore them in depth before deciding to enrol for a program.
 In this article, we discuss the different types of Law degree courses which are required before entering into the legal profession.

 This Story also Contains